dell/dkms/README.md

 How To Build RPM & DEB Package
 --

 If you want to create rpm or deb package,then you can install the dkms package in your system.

-1.Install all the build dependency packages
+1. Install all the build dependency packages
-2.Runs: '#make rpm' to create rpm package
+2. Runs: '#make rpm' to create rpm package
-3.Runs: '#make debs' to create deb package
+3. Runs: '#make debs' to create deb package
-4.You can find the built package in "dkms/dist/"
+4. You can find the built package in "dkms/dist/"